-In his column in The Guardian today, the brilliant conservationist and campaigner George Monbiot says we should “stop buying fish until the industry stops slaughtering dolphins“.
+In his column in The Guardian today, conservationist and campaigner George Monbiot says we should “stop buying fish until the industry stops slaughtering dolphins“.
 Britain and the EU are complicit, he says, “in hundreds of deaths a year in their refusal to impose effective rules on commercial fishing“.
 How many people, he asks, want dolphins killed?
 They are, he says, “perhaps the world’s most loved wild animals.
 Yet, every day, dolphin killers form an orderly queue, at supermarket checkouts in the UK and around the world.
 If you are buying fish, and there is no clear and watertight guarantee, you are likely to be complicit in something that would revolt you“.

 Absolutely.
-But just think about this for a minute.
-Change a few words around.
+But just think about this for a minute and change a few words around.
 The fishing industry is not only killing dolphins (as ‘unwanted’ bycatch, a revolting word which means, in effect, in our hurry to hoover up as much marine life in as short a time and as easily as possible we don’t give much of a damn what else we kill), but is killing billions of fish every year – on purpose.
-Britain and the EU are complicit in destroying vast numbers of wild animals, having described them as ‘stocks’ or ‘resources’, argued over who has the ‘right’ to kill more of them than their neighbours, and then gone out and hauled them up on to the deck of a ship and allowed them to suffocate.
+Britain and the EU are complicit in destroying vast numbers of wild animals, “nature at sea”, having described them as ‘stocks’ or ‘resources’, argued over who has the ‘right’ to kill more of them than their neighbours, and then gone out and hauled them up on to the deck of a ship and allowed them to suffocate.
 Those orderly queues may not want dolphins dead, but they are complicit in an industry that is renowned for waste, lack of animal welfare, and an attitude to the (marine and sea-bed) environment that could best be described as ‘pillage and destruction’: that would surely ‘revolt’ them if they stopped to think about what they were actually supporting.

 Dead animals by the number